altruios/namshubettulpa/public/namshubettulpa/chapters/errors.md

 `['There is more to do here, obviously']`
 'R::Well, start there - let me switch.'
 ~She obliged~
+}{

 mn:R
+}{
 *Once they were done trading places, Rossin turned toward the front desk again* `WITH(
   (hooks)
     .go(~Location of the prisoners facing the wall~) .break("Thank you.")
 )`
-*The man behind the desk got up, and ushered them to follow* *They passed the burnt out room*
+*The man behind the desk got up, and ushered them to follow.
+They passed the burnt out room*
-~A large portion of the walls were black~
+~A large portion of the walls were black.
-~And currently there was yellow tape barring the entrance~ ~The entire surveillance system seems to have been burnt~ 'R::At least no working cameras this time...'
+And currently there was yellow tape barring the entrance.
+The entire surveillance system seems to have been burnt~ 'R::At least no working cameras this time...'
 *Martha only nodded*
 ~She followed Rossin and the officer to the back of the station~